West Virginia · South

 Tick risk in Braxton County, West Virginia

-Braxton County covers 4 towns and carries the 9th-highest tick-borne-disease baseline of West Virginia's 55 counties, with a Lyme rate of 370 cases per 100,000 people a year (11th of 1378 counties in the South).
+Braxton County covers 4 towns.
+Its CDC Lyme rate of 370 cases per 100,000 people a year ranks in the top 2% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Braxton County